 Roundup (glyphosate) and AAtrex (atrazine) are the most popular pesticides for home use.

 - Glyphosate may cause human genetic damage.
-A French study found threats to human sex hormones and placental cells, as well as increased miscarriages.
-It also may cause blurred vision, nausea, headaches, dizziness and other reactions.
+A University of Caen study linked it with threats to human sex hormones and placental cells, as well as increased rates of miscarriages.
+It also may cause blurred vision, nausea, headaches, and dizziness.
 Other studies connected the pesticide to a large tadpole die-off.

 - The Environmental Protection Agency is considering banning atrazine.
 It has caused hormonal imbalances in lab animals and may have other biological side effects.

-Homemade sprays and solutions: If other home remedies fail, make a general homemade insecticide solution.
+Homemade sprays.
+If other home remedies fail, make a general homemade insecticide solution.
 For centuries, gardeners have put soap on plants to repel insects.
 Try diluting a one-percent solution of a simple dishwashing soap with minimal dyes and fragrances.
 Spray thoroughly and repeatedly on plants.
 Another popular solution is a mix of onions, garlic and pepper, but it has not been scientifically proven.